 Organic: In my gardens at home and at the Bee Better Teaching Garden, we don’t use fertilizers.
 We won’t win the largest pumpkin at the fair, but we will have plenty of pumpkin for pies.
 But I’ve been building my soil for the last 20 years.
 She can take care of herself.

 Before you fertilize, have your soil tested.
 Adding to much can be harmful to many plants.

 Fertilizer dos and don’ts.
 As August arrives, some plants will benefit from an application of fertilizer.
 For other plants, it could do more harm than good.

-Summer veggies such as tomatoes, peppers and eggplant continue to produce when fertilized regularly.
+Do fertilize, Summer veggies such as tomatoes, peppers and eggplant continue to produce when fertilized regularly.
 Use a product that contains 5 percent nitrogen.

 Fall vegetable crops

 Fall-blooming perennial and annual flowers